arturowczarek/laravel-from-scratch/readme.md

 - To get formatted date you can use `toFormattedDateString()`
 - The source code of query steps can be found in `Illuminate\Database\Query\Builder`
 - The modifier `latest()` works like `orderBy` with field `created_at`

+#Lesson 14
+- Laravel mix is a npm dependency